Palm Desert Greens

 Palm Desert Greens, a Gated 55+ Manufactured Home Community, Has Pastel-Colored Homes, Golf Course Views, Three Swimming Pools, 50 Activity Clubs and Plenty of Sunshine

 Sheltered by the San Jacinto and San Gorgonio Mountains in south central California, about two hours east of Los Angeles, the 55+ manufactured housing community of Palm Desert Greens is surrounded by country clubs.
-It is also one of the largest mobile and manufactured home communities in the Coachella Valley.
+It is also one of the largest manufactured home communities in the Coachella Valley and mostly dates from the 1970s.

-Prices begin at around $100,000s and top out in the $400,000s.
+Prices for both homes and their land begin in the mid-$100,000s and top out in the $300,000s to $400,000s.
 Current HOA fees are less than $300 per month.
 Please verify these prices with a Realtor as they may change.

 HOA fees help pay for a 24/7 guarded gate, basic cable, trash pick-up, and free golf at Palm Desert Greens Country Club.
 The 18-hole neighborhood course is PGA rated, and its clubhouse has a lounge and restaurant.
 The community manages a fully equipped fitness center, three swimming pools, as well as shuffleboard courts, bocci ball courts, and tennis courts.
 Neighbors enjoy more than 50 clubs and special interest groups.